antholeole/home-server/README.md

    secrets using `agenix-rekey`; this will add the private ssh key of the server as a decryptor of the secrets, wifi password included.
 1. rekey the secrets.
-1. `colmena apply --all` to re-upload the newly keyed devices to all systems.
+1. `colmena apply --all --impure` to re-upload the newly keyed devices to all systems.
 1. Voila! reboot the system without USB and enjoy your nixOS install.

 Colmena will manage the systems from then on.